 Assault and Battery Litigation Expertise

 You need an attorney who not only knows the law, but also knows how to cross-examine alleged victims and witnesses that have a motive to lie.
 Just because this is a misdemeanor, don’t take this lightly.
-Let Boeheim Freeman Law’s expertise in cross examination and evidence make the difference in your case.
+Let Boeheim Freeman Law’s expertise in cross-examination, forensic evidence, and the rules of evidence make the difference in your case.